Willcook118/PortfolioGame/README.md

 - npm run db:init
 - node app.js

+npm i installs any dependencies needed npm run db:init will run 2 scripts to created the database file called game.db and populate with data needed node app.js will run the server served with express.js

-After first time running only "node app.js" will need to be used to run the server
+After first time running only "node app.js" will need to be used to run the server using node

 **To test **
 - npm run cy:run